wiesty/MMM-MVVWiesty/README.md

 -   **stopId**: The unique ID for the stop.
 Find this ID from the MVV Haltestellenliste CSV.
 -   **filter**: Object for filtering departures by line number and/or direction (details below).
 -   **displayNotifications**: Enables or disables notifications for each departure, such as delays or route changes.
--   **scrollSpeed**: The speed at which notification text scrolls across the screen (higher values result in slower scrolling).
+-   **scrollSpeed**: The speed at which notification text scrolls across the screen.
 -   **minTimeUntilDeparture**: Specifies the minimum time (in minutes) for departures to be displayed.
 For example, if set to `3`, only departures leaving in 3 minutes or more will appear.

 #